ravron/ravron.com/content/posts/building-python-strings-using-character-names.md

 reference](https://docs.python.org/3/reference/index.html) and found something pretty surprising in the lexical analysis [section about string literals](https://docs.python.org/3/reference/lexical_analysis.html#string-and-bytes-literals).
-There's a table there that lists valid escape sequences in Python strings.
-All the usual suspects are there: `\'` to escape an apostrophe that would otherwise end the literal, `\n` to embed a newline, and even `\uxxxx` and `\Uxxxxxxxx` to identify Unicode code points with two or four bytes respectively.
-These are familiar to someone familiar with almost any programming language.
+There's a table there that lists valid escape sequences in Python strings, and all the usual suspects are there: `\'` to escape an apostrophe that would otherwise end the literal, `\n` to embed a newline, and even `\uxxxx` and `\Uxxxxxxxx` to identify Unicode code points with two or four bytes respectively.
+These are familiar to most people with programming experience.

 One of the escape sequences Python permits, though, is quite unusual.
 The documentation says that the escape sequence `\N{name}` means "character named